J3r1n-sudo/J3r1n-sudo/README.md

 - 👋 Hi, I’m @J3r1n-sudo (Jerin John Mathew)
 - 👀 I’m interested in ...
 All things Cybersecurity
 - 🌱 I’m currently learning ...
 Active Directory,Forensics and C++ language
 - 💞️ I’m looking to collaborate on ...
-Github and Security
+Github , Security and Development
 - 📫 How to reach me ...
 [E-Mail](jerinjohnmathew200060@gmail.com) ; [LinkedIn](https://www.linkedin.com/in/jerin-john-mathew-7a20b7134)

 <!---